Clinical Training – Geriatrics

 Fellowship Training Program in Geriatric Oncology

 The Department of Medicine and the nationally ranked Section of Geriatrics and Palliative Medicine and Section of Hematology/Oncology are committed to building a center of excellence in geriatric oncology at The University of Chicago, one of only 5 centers to receive American Society of Clinical Oncology support for post-graduate training.
 Our goal is to train academic leaders in this new and growing sub-discipline.
-This 3 or 4 year interdisciplinary program satisfies all clinical training requirements for board eligibility in both disciplines.
+This 3 or 4-year interdisciplinary program satisfies all clinical training requirements for board eligibility in both disciplines.
+There is a separate application process for the Geriatrics and the Hematology/Oncology fellowships.

 A distinguished faculty creates a supportive environment that includes nationally recognized leaders in both fields.
 The oncology faculty is active in clinical, basic and translational research, with particular strength in pharmacology and therapeutics.
 The division is actively involved in cooperative group trials of the Cancer and Leukemia Group B that emphasize enrollment of elderly subjects.
 The University of Chicago offers an extraordinary depth of research mentorship in health care services and outcomes research through the Robert Wood Johnson Clinical Scholars Program and the Department of Health Studies, and in ethics through the MacLean Center for Clinical Medical Ethics and the Section of Geriatrics and Palliative Medicine.
 Geriatrics research at The University of Chicago, a Hartford Center of Excellence recipient, is marked by broad collaboration, with studies in geriatric health care, clinical and research ethics, health policy and communication.